 You can find your specific calorie and serving recommendations by clicking here.

-The recipe has protein, grains, veggies, and dairy.
-Serve it with a side of fruit, or a green salad for even more servings of veggies.
+This recipe has protein, grains, veggies, and dairy.
+Serve it with a side of fruit or a green salad for even more servings of veggies.
 Enjoy!